 Last year Jamaican tourism took a big hit because of unrest in Kingston between police and gangs.
-If women travelers are still a little wary about visiting the island this winter, here’s some information that might help you put your mind at ease.
+If women travelers are still a little wary about visiting the island this winter and Jamaica safety is at the top of your concerns, here’s some information that might help you put your mind at ease.

 In May, immediately after the Kingston troubles had occurred, I paid a visit to the island and never once saw or experienced anything that caused me any concern about my personal safety.

 I flew into Kingston’s Norman Manley airport with my sister-in-law and 4-year-old niece; we took our prearranged transportation to Port Antonio, located about 2 hrs from Kingston and spent a glorious week in one of the most beautiful spots on the island.

 Never once did I feel threatened or uncomfortable.
 We did get people stopping us on the street in Port Antonio but most of them just wanted to say thank you to us for still coming to the island despite all of the bad press.

 I firmly believe that travelers visiting the island have nothing to worry about as long as they take the normal safety precautions needed for any Caribbean travel.

 For further reassurance, GirlsGetaway decided to reach out to our Jamaican friends and travel experts to get their take on travel to Jamaica.

 Here’s a list of top five safety tips we compiled, with their help, for women thinking of traveling to Jamaica.

 Barbra Walker, co-owner of Hotel Mockingbird Hill in Port Antonio, Jamaica gives us some great advice about Jamaican culture and how to handle those few overly friendly folks: